ArmaanMcleod/CosmosDB/docs/New-CosmosDbTransactionalBatch.md

 Accept wildcard characters: False
 ```

-### -IsAtomic
+### -NoAtomic

-Determines whether the batch operation should be atomic.
-If true (default), either all operations succeed or all are rolled back.
-If false, individual operations can succeed or fail independently.
+Determines whether the batch operation should not be atomic.
+If set, individual operations can succeed or fail independently.
+If not set, either all operations succeed or all are rolled back.

 ```yaml
 Type: Boolean